darkn3rd/lisa18_test_driven_infra/README.md

 I recommend using [Docker](https://www.docker.com/) as it is faster than running full virtual machines, and more suitable for CI solution like [Jenkins](https://jenkins.io/).

 In this scenario, [Docker](https://www.docker.com/) is used as _virtual_ virtual machines, not the common application usage, where one process stands up the container.
-These scripts should work in either environment, and workaround common gotchas.
+These scripts should work in either environment, and workaround common problems.

 ## **Setup: Easy Way - Vagrant**

 An easy way to run this is with a self-contained environment using  [Vagrant](http://vagrantup.com/).

-This setup will use [Virualbox](https://www.virtualbox.org/), or [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) on Windows.
+This setup has _intelligent defaults_ to select [Virualbox](https://www.virtualbox.org/), or [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) on Windows.
+This default behavior can be changed using `VBOX_PROVIDER` environment variable.

-When running this the first time, it will take time to first download Ubuntu 16.04 vagrant box, and then subsequently install Docker and ChefDK.
-With Hyper-V, you'll be prompted to supply credentials, select virtual switch, etc.
+When running this the first time, it will take time to first download Ubuntu 16.04 vagrant box, and then subsequently install [Docker](https://www.docker.com/) and [ChefDK](https://downloads.chef.io/chefdk/).
+With [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V), you'll be prompted to supply credentials, select virtual switch, etc.

 ### **Steps**